Car Accidents

 Car Accident Lawsuit in Florida: Step-by-Step Legal Guide

-• Florida is a no-fault state, but you may be able to sue the at-fault driver if your injuries meet the “serious injury” threshold.
+• Florida is a no-fault state, but you can still sue the at-fault driver if your injuries meet the serious injury threshold: permanent injury, significant scarring, loss of an important bodily function, or death.

 Table of Contents

-If you’re dealing with medical bills, missed work, or lingering pain after a crash, it’s normal to wonder what comes next.
-A Car Accident Lawsuit in Florida isn’t about revenge, it’s about getting the resources you need to move forward.
-What you do early matters, so this guide walks you through the key steps, deadlines, and decisions that can shape your recovery.
+If you're dealing with medical bills, missed work, or lingering pain after a crash, it's reasonable to wonder what legal options exist.
+A car accident lawsuit in Florida isn't about retaliation.
+It's about recovering the resources you need to rebuild your life.
+What you do in the early stages shapes everything that follows, so this guide walks you through the key steps, deadlines, and decisions.

 What Is a Car Accident Lawsuit in Florida?

-A car accident lawsuit in Florida is a civil legal action filed against the person or party responsible for causing a crash.
-Its purpose is to help you recover compensation for damages that insurance doesn’t fully cover, such as pain and suffering, long-term medical care, or lost future earnings.
-Unlike a simple insurance claim, a lawsuit lets you prove fault in court and demand full accountability.
-Not every crash qualifies for a lawsuit, but when it does, it can be your most powerful legal option.Want to know when you’re allowed to file one?
-In the next section, we break down exactly when and how you can take legal action.
+A car accident lawsuit in Florida is a civil legal action filed against the person or party responsible for causing the crash.
+Its purpose is to recover compensation for losses that insurance doesn't fully cover: pain and suffering, long-term medical care, or future lost earnings.

 When Can You File a Car Accident Lawsuit in Florida?

 Florida is a no-fault state.
-That means after a typical crash, your insurance pays for medical bills and lost wages, no matter who caused the wreck.
-This setup is designed to reduce minor lawsuits, but it also puts a limit on your right to sue.
-To step outside the no-fault system and file a motor vehicle accident lawsuit, your injuries must meet the “serious injury” threshold.
+After a typical crash, your own insurance covers medical bills and a portion of lost wages regardless of who caused the collision.
+This setup reduces minor litigation, but it also limits your right to sue.
+To step outside the no-fault system and file a motor vehicle accident lawsuit, your injuries must meet the serious injury threshold.

 The Serious Injury Threshold (Fla.
 Stat. § 627.737)

-Under Florida law (see Florida Statute § 95.11(5)(a)), you may be eligible to sue the at-fault driver if your injuries include any of the following:
+Under Florida law, you're eligible to sue the at-fault driver if your injuries include any of the following:

 • Permanent loss of a key bodily function.